vmware/vmware-aria-operations-integration-sdk/README.md

 * [Installation](#installation)
 * [First Management Pack](#creating-a-management-pack)

-### Prerequisites
+### Requirements

 #### Operating System:
-The vROps Integrating SDK has been tested in the following OS:
+The vROps Integration SDK has been tested in the following OSes:
-* Windows
-  * 10
+* Windows 10
-  * 11
+* Windows 11
-* MacOS
-  * Monterey
+* macOS Monterey
-* Linux:
-    * Debian
+* Debian Linux
-    * Fedora
+* Fedora Linux

-Other operating systems might be compatible.
-The main limiting factor is docker and its requirements ([docker documentation](https://docs.docker.com/desktop/))
+Other operating systems may be compatible.

-#### Requirements
+#### Prerequisites

-The SDK requires a few prerequisites:
 * Docker 20.10.13 or later.
 Earlier versions of 20.10 may also work, but updating to the latest stable version is recommended.
   For instructions on installing Docker, go to [Docker's installation documentation](https://docs.docker.com/engine/install/), choose the OS you need and follow the instructions provided.